ntzi/em-compose/README.md

 All services use JWT authentication for service to service communication.\
 Gateway service also uses JWT authentication for user authentication.

 **Gateway service** is the entry point of the system.
 It is responsible for routing the requests to the appropriate service.
-It also handles the authentication and authorization of the users.
+It also handles the authentication and authorization of the users.\
+When the service starts, it seeds the database with some data (`startLocal.sh`).\
 It provides the following endpoints:
 - `POST /api/v1/auth/login` to login
 - `POST /api/v1/auth/register` to logout
 - `GET /api/v1/events/:eventId/relevant-fans` to get the relevant fans of an event based on the artists